 If you love to get a quick yoga session in during your holidays but also love a good place to unwind with a glass of wine, we’ve got some good news for your Narooma stay.
 With a space that offers yoga classes, coffees, and smoothies during the day and cocktails, wine, and tapas at night, Bend and Sip Bar is the definition of a win-win for holiday vibes.
 What better way to earn that spicy margarita than with a power flow session?

-Aside from its incredible waterfront views and charm, Quarterdeck is a significant venue as the first venue purchased outside of Sydney by hospitality giant Merivale.
+Aside from its incredible waterfront views and tropical vacay vibes, Quarterdeck is a significant venue as the first venue purchased outside of Sydney by hospitality giant Merivale.
 A frequent visitor to the Narooma area, Hemmes bought the Wagonga Inlet foreshore bar and restaurant in early 2021.
-Originally built as an oyster grower’s shed and for the past decade and a half operating as a Tiki cocktail bar, Quarterdeck now continues to serve a range of beachside-inspired cocktails with plenty of snacks, share plates, and tacos.
+Originally built as an oyster grower’s shed and, for the past decade and a half, operating as a Tiki cocktail bar, Quarterdeck now continues to serve a range of beachside-inspired cocktails with plenty of snacks, share plates, and tacos.
+Hot tip: order the soft serve sundae with salted caramel, chocolate sauce, hazelnut and pretzel praline for dessert—it's a winner.

 Things To Do In Narooma